Troubleshooting Transaction Payment Discrepancies

 2. Discount Date Mismatch

 If a discount is applied to a charge but dated in the future, the system will not account for it until that date.
 This can cause the balance to appear overdue, and automated overdue payment emails may be sent to the customer.
 To fix this, ensure discounts are dated when they are actually issued, not at a future date.
 If a discount has been incorrectly dated, contact the Sonas support team to update the date on the back end.
+You cannot change discount dates yourself from the front end — only the date description can be edited via the orange edit icon.

 3. Manually Added Charges